HAWK-Digital-Environments/HAWKI/_documentation/HAWKI API.md

 ## Configuration

-### Enabling External API Access
+### External API Configuration

-API access is controlled by the `ALLOW_EXTERNAL_COMMUNICATION` environment variable.
-Set this to `true` in your HAWKI environment configuration to enable API access.
+Two environment variables control API access in HAWKI:

+1. `ALLOW_EXTERNAL_COMMUNICATION`: Controls whether external API requests are allowed at all.
+   - `true`: External API requests are permitted
+   - `false`: All external API requests are blocked

+2. `ALLOW_USER_TOKEN_CREATION`: Controls whether users can create their own API tokens via the web interface.
+   - `true`: Users can create, view, and revoke their own API tokens
+   - `false`: Only system administrators can create API tokens through command line tools

+These settings can be configured in your HAWKI environment configuration (`.env` file):

 ```
 ALLOW_EXTERNAL_COMMUNICATION=true
+ALLOW_USER_TOKEN_CREATION=true
 ```

+When `ALLOW_USER_TOKEN_CREATION` is set to `false`, users will see a message indicating that token creation is disabled and they should contact their administrator for API access.

 ## Available Models